 With Original Sin, Simon had invited Rick, who had now improved as a singer, to join him.
 Rick's brother Rod came along to play harmonica.
 Although enthusiastic, his harmonica abilities were somewhat lacking.
 After about three months of their formation, Rick met a recently-arrived 20 year old Australian draft dodger named Bill Lake, a guitarist.
 He was a blues and folk enthusiast, but had never played in an electric band.
 He joined the band and his immediate role was to relieve Rod of his harmonica duties.
 Rod banged a tambourine for a few more gigs before departing the music scene.

 The group got a residency at the Mystic in Wellington during 1968, playing their blues-based music, but while they never really became a major drawcard, it did prove a good training ground for Bryant, Lake and Morris.

-During their time, McPherson was replaced by Jeff Kennedy, and a number of bass players passed through, including Tony Backhouse, Steve Robinson and Lindsay Field.
+During their time, McPherson was replaced by Peter Kennedy from the Lost Soul, and a number of bass players passed through, including Tony Backhouse, Steve Robinson and Lindsay Field.